John W. Smith, Owner of four Funeral Homes

 A native of Nicholasville, Mr. Smith attended Atlanta University High School and was a student at Morehouse College of Embalming for two years.
 He was married in 1939 to Miss Evelyn Truitt of Atlanta.
 They have two sons, Norman B. Smith of Atlanta and Michael M. Smith of Danville.

 The Smith-Jackson Funeral Home, operated at 106 West Walnut Street, was destroyed by fire.
 Mr. Smith then purchased the old “Woodcock House” at 446 Bate Street, one of the old historical homes of Danville which was designated by the Kentucky Heritage Commission as “Crutchfield House.”
 Mr. Smith completely remodeled the home into the present modern quarters of Smith-Jackson Funeral Home.
-Following Mr. Smith death the firms are now under the operating control of his son Michael M. Smith, who continues to carry on in the footstep his father laided before him to serve the family with respect and pride.
+Following Mr. Smith death the firms are now under the operating control of his son Michael M. Smith, who continues to carry on in the footstep his father laided before him.
+Following the death of Michael M. Smith the firms are under the operating control of the Smith Family, who continues to serve the community and the families with respect and pride.

 We are proud and grateful to you for the opportunity to serve you across the years.
 The steady volume and growth of business is a silent testimony to the high quality service given.